164 – Business income

 Insurable earnings (QPIP) and pensionable earnings (QPP) of a person responsible for a family-type resource or an intermediate resource (line 40 of Schedule L)

 If you received an RL-29 slip, enter on line 40 of Schedule L the amount of your insurable earnings and pensionable earnings (calculated on form LM-53-V, Insurable Earnings Under the QPIP and Pensionable Earnings Under the QPP of a Person Responsible for a Family-Type Resource or an Intermediate Resource, which you must enclose with your return).
 This amount will be used to determine your Québec Pension Plan (QPP) contribution and Québec parental insurance plan (QPIP) premium on income from self-employment.
-For more information, see the instructions for lines 439 and 445.
+For more information, see the instructions for line 439 and Schedule U.

 Professional dues